-- The Operating Reserve target balance shall be in the amount of four (4) months average expenditures based on the current fiscal year's operating budget; with a minimum fund balance of one (1) month of average expenditures. - b) Contingency Reserve Fund: The Board of Directors endeavors to budget for all anticipated expenditures, but emergencies and unforeseen circumstances can occur during the course of the year.
-The Contingency Reserve Fund is intended to provide funding for expenditures that must be undertaken to address emergencies or unforeseen circumstances (such as responding to a spill event).
+The Operating Reserve target balance shall be in the amount of four (4) months average expenditures based on the current fiscal year's operating budget; with a minimum fund balance of one (1) month of average expenditures.

 Any request by staff to use Contingency Reserve Funds is subject to prior approval by the Board of Directors at the next regular meeting, and accompanied by a staff report explaining the need for the expenditure(s).
-In instances where funds must be disbursed immediately, the Board hereby delegates to the TAC ChairExecutive Director, or if the TAC ChairExecutive Director is unavailable, to the TAC Vice ChairBoard ChairTreasurer, authority to evaluate and approve expenditures from the Contingency Reserve Fund, subject to a second approval by the Metro Auditor or a separate authorized signer underidentified the Invoice Payment Policy.
-The TAC ChairExecutive Director shall thereafter present a report regarding the expenditure for ratification at the following regular Board meeting.
+In instances where funds must be disbursed immediately, the Board hereby delegates to the Executive Director, or if the Executive Director is unavailable, to the Treasurer, authority to evaluate and approve expenditures from the Contingency Reserve Fund, subject to a second approval by the Metro Auditor or a separate authorized signer identified the Invoice Payment Policy.
+The Executive Director shall thereafter present a report regarding the expenditure for ratification at the following regular Board meeting.